Versus

 If you're completely new to AI RPGs: Start with a free ChatGPT session to see if the concept clicks.
 Then choose a dedicated platform based on what you value most.

-Looking for AI Dungeon Alternatives?
+Looking for AI Dungeon Alternatives in 2026?

 If you're specifically looking for something better than AI Dungeon, you're not alone.
 AI Dungeon pioneered the category, but many players hit the same walls: no real dice mechanics, limited world persistence, content restrictions on the free tier, and stories that feel more like interactive fiction than actual RPGs.